ankit-yadav2286/Laptop-price-predictor/README.md

 # Laptop-price-predictor

-we have created a laptop price predictor model with user interface in which if you provide all the specifications of the laptop to this model it will give you the approximate price of the Laptop.
+Created a laptop price predictor model with user interface based on the Features and specifications of the Laptop.

+Performed Univariate analysis on all columns,feature Engineering on relevant columns with the help of statiscal concepts and used the correlation matrix to identify the best performinmg features.

+Experimented with Linear Regression,Ridge Regression,lasso regression,KNN,Decision Tree,SVM,Random Forest,Boosting and stacking algorithms
+and got the R2 score of 90% approx with the Stacking on test data.

-For user interface i have used streamlit.
+For user interface used streamlit.

-I have performed all the necessary EDA steps here as well with hyperparameter tuning for better results.
-Model is giving r-2 score of above 89%.
+This model will assist new Laptop companies in understanding the market and reducing the features and reducing the cost of unnecessary features/specifications in Laptop.